French cannon at Yorktown

 That required crossing the James River again.
 The British Navy brought up ships, and the army moved to Jamestown Island in order to be ferried across to Cobham.

 That is where Lafayette finally sent Wayne's troops to attack Cornwallis.
 Lafayette thought he was dealing with only the rear guard because Tarleton had arranged for him to capture a false deserter with that "intelligence," but Cornwallis had disguised his movements and outnumbered the Americans.
 Wayne managed to retreat back to Green Spring Plantation, the former home of Governor Culpeper.
-The British victory was the largest infantry engagement to occur in Virginia during the American Revolutionary War.
+The British victory at Green Spring was the largest infantry engagement to occur in Virginia during the American Revolutionary War.
+18

 After crossing to the south bank, Tarleton was sent west to Bedford County to interdict and destroy supplies intended for the General Greene's army in the Carolinas.
 The British Legion left Cobham on July 9, 1781, passing through Petersburg and Prince Edward Courthouse (now Worsham, near Hamden-Sydney college south of Farmville).
 During the raid, the cavalry rested in the middle of the day to avoid exhausting the horses.